Verifying Pufferfish Privacy in Hidden Markov Models: Introduction

 \section{Introduction}

-Privacy has been a hotly debated issue since late nineteenth century~\cite{WB:90:RP}.
-With the advent of social media, privacy is perhaps one of the most relevant topics nowadays.
-Indeed, numerous privacy measures for publishing data have been proposed~\cite{S:2002:KAMPP,FWC:10:PPDP}.
-Whether these measures are taken properly and effectively concerns every individual.
-Because of its impact on society, the research community has been investigating the problem for many years~\cite{S:2002:KAMPP}.

-Differential privacy is a framework for designing and analyzing privacy measures~\cite{D:06:DP,DR:14:AFDP}.
+Differential privacy is a framework for designing and analyzing privacy measures~\cite{DR:14:AFDP,D:06:DP}.
 In the framework, data publishing mechanisms are formalized as randomized algorithms.
 On any input data set, such mechanisms return randomized answers to queries.
-In the typical setting of differential privacy, data sets cannot be accessed directly.
-Only output distributions can convey information about entries in data sets.
 In order to preserve privacy, differential privacy aims to ensure that similar output distributions are yielded on similar input data sets.
 Differential privacy moreover allows data curators to evaluate privacy and utility quantitatively.
-The framework has attracted lots of attentions from academia and industry.
+The framework has attracted lots of attention from academia and industry such as Microsoft~\cite{DKY:17:CTDP} and Apple~\cite{apple}.

 Pufferfish is a more recent privacy framework which refines differential privacy~\cite{KM:14:PFMPD}.
 In differential privacy, there is no explicit correlation among entries in data sets during privacy analysis.
-The no free lunch theorem in data privacy shows that prior knowledge about data sets is crucial to privacy analysis.
+The no free lunch theorem~\cite{KM:11:NFLDP} in data privacy shows that prior knowledge about data sets is crucial to privacy analysis.
 The Pufferfish privacy framework hence allows data curators to analyze privacy with prior knowledge about data sets.
-Under the Bayesian privacy framework, it is shown that differential privacy preserves the same level of privacy if there is no correlation among entries in data sets (Theorem~2 in~\cite{KM:14:PFMPD}).
+Under the Bayesian privacy framework, it is shown that differential privacy preserves the same level of privacy if there is no correlation among entries in data sets.

-For differential and Pufferfish privacy, data publishing mechanisms are analyzed --often on paper-- with sophisticated mathematical tools.
-The complexity of the problem is high~\cite{GNP:20:CVLPDP}, and moreover, it is well-known that such proofs are very subtle and error-prone.
-For instance, several published variations of differentially private mechanisms are shown to violate privacy~\cite{CM:15:ppvsvt,LSL:17:usvtdp}.
-In order to minimize proof errors and misinterpretation, the formal method community has also started to develop techniques for checking differentially private mechanisms, such as verification techniques~\cite{TKD:11:FVDPIS,GHHNP:13:LDTDP,BDGKZ:13:VCDP}, and techniques based on testing~\cite{DWWZK:18:DVDP}.